 While sorting through her dead mother’s effects, Emma Bowen discovers a birth certificate for a baby her mother gave birth to as a teenager – a sister she never knew about.
 The clues her mother left behind will lead Emma on a journey from sleepy Sussex to rural Lancashire, through 1950s London, where she is forced to confront her family’s darkest secrets.

 I was inspired to writeThe Girl in the Maze came when I was clearing out my late mother’s house in 2016.
 I didn’t discover anything which helped to explain our difficult relationship (and the one that she’d had with her own mother) although I wish I had.
 But writing the story was a form of therapy in itself.
-I’ve always been fascinated by books about family secrets and intrigue and am thrilled to have been signed by Agora Books to bring this story to the wider world.
+I’ve always been fascinated by books about family secrets and intrigue.

 When Rosie returns home from university to finish her dissertation on the First World War, her mother suggests she talks to her great-grandmother Edith.
 Rosie reluctantly visits the old lady but is quickly drawn in by her vivid recollections of the start of the war and her father and brothers joining up to fight.
 But when Edith repeatedly slips up on dates and locations, Rosie starts to wonder whether her memory is beginning to fail her, or if their family history is not what it seems.